naman-unthinkable/webhook-test/README.md

 Another HTML page in the template folder, is a separate view of the screen that we have in our app, and it will be injected in our index.html through routing.

 Step 1: Creating index.html
 Including ng-app in the header binds the html with angular modules and controllers.
-We use ng-view to inject different pages in index.html through routing.
+We use ng-view to inject different pages in index.html through routing

-# DOCTYPE html
+//<!DOCTYPE html>
 <html lang="en" ng-app="myApp">
 <head>
     <meta charset="UTF-8">